ogunsegun/ADVANCED-PRE-WORK-ASSIGNMENT/README.md

 # ADVANCED-PRE-WORK-ASSIGNMENT
- To build a site using one of the following public APIs.
-With Marvel – an API about the Marvel fandom
+ To build a site using a public APIs.
+Using Marvel – an API about the Marvel fandom